 The most common acid used in preserving.
 Don’t substitute another type.

-A natural fibre found in fruits that helps jams and jellies to “jell” or set.
+A natural fibre found in fruit that helps jams and jellies set.
 You can go without it but you’ll have to cook preserves longer, which makes them less juicy and less fresh-tasting.
-Pectin* lets the flavours of the fruit shine through.
+Pectin* also lets the flavours of the fruit shine through.
 Many fruits (such as pears) are naturally high in pectin; you can even make your own by cooking down apple peels and cores.

 *You can find powdered and liquid pectin at hardware and grocery stores, especially in the summer.
 Use whichever the recipe calls for, as the two react differently.